Dando18/performance-profile-viewer-vscode/README.md

 [Tau](http://www.cs.uoregon.edu/research/tau/home.php),
 [Score-P](https://www.vi-hps.org/projects/score-p/),
 and [Timemory](https://github.com/NERSC/timemory).
-Currently it supports a view of the call tree with run times and a flamegraph.
+Currently it supports a view of the call graph with run times and a flamegraph.

 ## Features

-Open profiles using the command `Profile: Open Profile`.
+Open profiles using the command `Profile: Open Profile` (CTRL+SHIFT+P or CMD+SHIFT+P to start commands).
 You will be asked for the type of profile and path to the profile.
-Then it will open in a tree and flamegraph view.
+Then it will open in a tree and flamegraph view as shown below.

 ![Opening Profile](images/opening-profile.gif)